 contexts as well as solo, and sometimes use the moniker tendencyitis (that's tendency-itis).

 A multi-instrumentalist, injury and chronic illness led me to find a way to make music accessibly.
 I have developed a practice of manipulating mixing boards wired in feedback loops, probing the intersections between noise and melody, drone and rhythm, indeterminacy and control.
 In my work with feedback I'm interested in countering notions of desirabilty in our culture, revealing beauty in what's conventionally considered undesirable.
 I also work with voice, percussion/objects, other electronics and synths, and rarely guitar, if my joints are feeling up to it.

-My work has been reviewed in Wire, Musicworks, The Quietus, Toneshift, ATTN magazine, and other outlets.
+My work has been reviewed in The Wire, Musicworks, Bandcamp daily, The Quietus, Toneshift, ATTN magazine, and other outlets.

 I have also released music in the groups Overleaf with Heidi Chan and Kayla Milmine, 3M with Mark Zurawinski and Mike Lynn, and Quartz Ibex with Kurt Newman and Olivia Shortt.

 I've started a lil DIY label called cette records, pretty much as a place to collect recordings of group improvisation I'm involved in.

 You can hear me sing songs by myself here and with a friend here.

 Wire on OUT OF BODY OUT OF WORK